SaschaWillems/Vulkan/README.md

 ## Bloom
 <img src="./screenshots/bloom.png" height="96px" align="right">

 Implements a bloom effect to simulate glowing parts of a 3D mesh.
-A two pass gaussian blur (horizontal and then vertical) is used to generate a blurred low res version of the scene only containing the glowing parts of th the 3D mesh.
+A two pass gaussian blur (horizontal and then vertical) is used to generate a blurred low res version of the scene only containing the glowing parts of the 3D mesh.
 This then gets blended onto the scene to add the blur effect.
 <br><br>

 ## Deferred shading